-Projects anticipated to soon have available credits reflect credit projects that have high quality greater sage grouse (GRSG) habitat or plans to enhance/restore the project area to high quality habitat for GRSG as well as interest from the project proponent in selling credits to a mitigation buyer or transferring credits and enrolling in the CCS.
+Anticipated credits reflect credit projects moving forward that have high quality greater sage grouse (GRSG) habitat or plans to enhance/restore the project area to high quality habitat for GRSG as well as interest from the project proponent in selling credits to a mitigation buyer or transferring credits and enrolling in the CCS.
 Habitat measurements and efforts to utilize the HQT have already been completed for some but not all of these projects.
-Credit estimates are disclosed for projects already having completed the HQT process as well as having received a formal Quality Assurance Review by the Sagebrush Ecosystem Technical Team

 Interactive Mapping Tool with Credit Project Details